romuluspsf/romuluspsf-site/docs/CodeRED.md

 permalink: /docs/CodeRED/
 ---

-# Sign-up for CodeRED Emergency Notification
+# Sign-up for CodeRED Emergency Notifications

 CodeRED emergency notification is a communication service available for emergency and non-emergency notifications.
 CodeRED employs intranet mapping capable of geographic targeting of calls, coupled with a telephone calling system capable of delivering a pre-recorded message directly to homes and businesses at the rate of up to 60,000 calls per hour.